adospinoiu/CSS_Lighting-Animations-and-More/README.md

 #30 Made progress now.
 Completed Week-2 of the 7th Class.

 #31 On the last week of the 7th-Class.
 Will wrap up this weekend.

+#32 On the last (5th week) wrapping up the last examp to finish the 7-th class